Ananyakumarisingh/Concept_Explainer/interview_question.md

 35. Write a statement that declares a variable str and assign a string value to it also write an expression that uses the map() method to return a new array containing the ASC|| code for each character in string variable

+        let str = "Hello, World!";
+        let asciiCodes = Array.from(str).map((char) => char.charCodeAt(0));

+        console.log(asciiCodes);
+In the code snippet above, we first declare the variable str and assign it the value "Hello, World!".

+We then use the Array.from() method to convert the string str into an array of individual characters.
+This allows us to apply the map() method to iterate over each character.

+Within the map() method, we use an arrow function (char) => char.charCodeAt(0) to retrieve the ASCII code for each character.
+The char.charCodeAt(0) function returns the ASCII code for the character at index 0.

+The map() method applies this arrow function to each character in the array, resulting in a new array called asciiCodes that contains the ASCII codes for each character in the original string.

+Finally, we log the asciiCodes array to the console, which will display an array of ASCII codes corresponding to the characters in the str variable.

 36. Advantage of using express.